 FOR IMMEDIATE RELEASE

-About California Partners Project: Co-founded by California First Partner Jennifer Siebel Newsom and Olivia Morgan, in partnership with the people of California, the California Partners Project is dedicated to championing gender equity across the state and promoting the mental, behavioral, and physical well-being of California’s children.
-For more information about CPP visit https://www.calpartnersproject.org/.
-To connect on social media, follow California Partners Project on LinkedIn and Instagram.
+About the California Partners Project: Co-founded by California First Partner Jennifer Siebel Newsom and Olivia Morgan, in partnership with the people of California, the California Partners Project is dedicated to championing gender equity across the state and promoting the mental, behavioral, and physical well-being of California’s children.
+For more information about CPP visit www.calpartnersproject.org/.
+Connect with the California Partners Project on LinkedIn, Instagram, and Twitter.

 “The twin pillars of our work – gender equity and child wellbeing – are intimately interconnected, and they both forefront teamwork and cooperation over individualism and going it alone.”